sepehr/ci-form/README.md

 				// Model interaction, etc...

 				// Flush form data if required, this will save us
-				// from expensive and unnecessary self redirects Form::flush();
+				// from expensive CI self redirects.
+				// @TODO: Implement PRG pattern helpers into the library.
+				Form::flush();
 			}